smasongarrison/AutoHotKey_Scripts/Compile/output.txt

 ;::ask a question::ask
 ;::ask the question::ask
 ::assemble together::assemble
-::at the present time::at present
+;::at the present time::at present
 ::ATM machine::ATM
 ::attach together::attach
 ::autobiography of her life::autobiography